 In response to the passage of Proposition 10, The California Children and Families Act, the Board of Supervisors on December 8, 1998 (71) created the Commission to promote, support and improve early childhood development from the prenatal stage to five years of age.
-Funding from the Proposition 10 tobacco tax to the Commission is estimated to be approximately \$30,000,000 annually to further these important early childhood programs.
+Funding from the Proposition 10 tobacco tax to the Commission is estimated to be approximately \$25,000,000 annually to further these important early childhood programs.
 By statute, the Commission is the exclusive County entity charged with strategic planning for and the expenditure of Proposition 10 tobacco tax revenues on services for children ages zero through five and their families.

 The Commission has adopted a Strategic Plan to further the goals of the Act.
-As it implements the Strategic Plan, the Commission is committed to creating a seamless, family-focused, integrated system of services and support for children age zero through five and their families, and to ensuring that all children in San Diego County are healthy, are loved and nurtured, and enter school as active learners.
+As it implements the Strategic Plan, the Commission is committed to creating a seamless, family-focused, integrated system of services and support for children age zero through five and their families, and to ensuring that all children in San Diego County are safe, healthy, actively learning, and embraced by loving families and communities.
 The Commission is further committed to coordinating and leveraging resources to fulfill its mission.